Stevens MRT station

 Stevens MRT station is an underground Mass Rapid Transit (MRT) interchange station on the Downtown (DTL) and Thomson–East Coast (TEL) lines.
 Situated at the junction of Stevens Road and Bukit Timah Road, it serves the nearby Singapore Chinese Girls' School and St. Joseph's Institution, as well as the Raffles Town Club and the surrounding private estates.

 The station was first announced in July 2008 as part of DTL Stage 2 (DTL2) and opened on 27 December 2015.
 Two new exits at Dunearn Road and Whitley Road opened on 23 November 2019.
 In August 2012, it was announced that the station would interchange with the planned TEL.
-Initially expected to be completed in 2021, the TEL station only opened on 13 November 2022 along with the TEL Stage 3 (TEL3) stations.
+Initially expected to be opened in 2021, the TEL station only opened on 13 November 2022 along with the TEL Stage 3 (TEL3) stations.

 Stevens station showcases two art pieces as part of the MRT network's Art-in-Transit programme.
 The DTL entrance features PIN – 23040 by Om Mee Ai, while the TEL concourse features A Syllabus For Stevens by Shubigi Rao.

 History

-Downtown line
+Downtown Line

 The station was first announced as part of Downtown Line Stage 2 (DTL2) on 15 July 2008.
 After a public poll in 2009, the station kept its working name of "Stevens".